neve-linux/neveports/Packaging.md

 * `clean` Clean up the `builddir` and `destdir`.

-When building packages with `cbuild`, you can invoke only the specific phase (from `fetch` to `pkg`).
+When building packages with `nbuild`, you can invoke only the specific phase (from `fetch` to `pkg`).
 All phases leading up to the specified phase are run first, unless already ran.

 <a id="naming"></a>

 ## Package Naming

 All packages should only use lowercase characters that are in the ASCII,